-You will experience a range of approaches to teaching which are tailored to the learning outcomes of the subjects you will study and the overall objectives of the joint programme.
+You will experience a range of approaches to teaching which are tailored to the learning outcomes of the two subjects you will study and the overall objectives of the joint programme.

-Student-centered learning in Art is situated within the art studio, your shared learning space, where you study amongst students from your programme; this core learning environment is informed by group work, collaboration and peer exchange, fostering inclusive and diverse debate.
+Student-centered learning in Art is situated within the art studio, your shared learning space, where you study with and amongst fellow art students; this core learning environment is informed by group work, collaboration and peer exchange, fostering inclusive and diverse debate.